binhdoanvt/js_template/README.md

-jstemplate v1.0.0
+js_template
 ==================

 ### My personal template for javascript projects.

 ### Features

-* Seperate development and production build modes.
 * Javascript concatenation and minification.
-* Watch task to automatically rebuild Javascript and refresh the webpage on any changes.
+* Watch task to inject css / html and automatically rebuild Javascript, refreshing the webpage on any changes.
-* Automatic local express HTTP server creation and auto opening.
+* Automatic local express HTTP server creation.

 #### Instructions for use